 3) start investing for their future with money that otherwise wouldn’t exist.

 And it doesn’t take any extra money from the homeowner’s pocket to generate these benefits.
-More can be found at www.smithman.net but let’s look at the second myth in this series.
+Let’s look at the second myth in this series.

 Keep an ear and an eye out and you’ll notice people stating, “The Smith Manoeuvre is accomplished by selling assets and using the redemption proceeds to pay down your mortgage then reborrow it back to invest.”
 No – that is simply the Debt Swap accelerator.

 The Debt Swap is not The Smith Manoeuvre.

 The Debt Swap is an accelerator of The Smith Manoeuvre.
 Technically the homeowner is executing a small Debt Swap on a monthly basis when the amount of the non-deductible principal reduction of the mortgage is reborrowed from the line of credit, or investment loan component and invested, thereby swapping non-deductible debt for deductible debt, but the Debt Swap in our context is a periodic or infrequent use of a relatively large amount of money to prepay the mortgage and reborrow to invest.

 Near the beginning of my book, Master Your Mortgage for Financial Freedom, our wealthy example, Rebecca, starts out with a non-deductible mortgage just like everybody else, but she smartly decides to redeem enough of her existing investment assets in order to pay out that bad-debt mortgage entirely.
 At that point she has clear title to the house.